 Warintza was in a period of inactivity from late 2006 as a result of social unrest within the surrounding communities and lack of support for mineral exploration within Ecuador.
-In 2018, Solaris restored the relationship with local communities and commenced consultation.
-With the community's support Solaris initiated exploration activities in 2019.
+In 2018, Solaris restored the relationship with local communities and started to coordinate with the Ministry of Energy and Mines the process for the implementation of the assessment of prior, free and informed consultation mechanism and the identification of consultation subjects.
+Once the prior consultation finished and with the community's support Solaris initiated exploration activities in 2019.
 Solaris has committed to on-going community engagement and returned 2,349.67 ha surface rights to local Shuar Nations of Warints and Yawi as an integral step to restoring the community's acceptance of activity on Warintza.

-During the third quarter of 2020, Solaris and the local Shuar communities of Warints and Yawi announced the signing of the IBA, which was subsequently updated in the first quarter of 2022.
-Solaris does not believe it requires the consent of any Shuar Centres other than the Shuar Centres of Warints and Yawi to conduct its current operations.
+During the third quarter of 2020, Solaris and the local Shuar communities of Warints and Yawi announced the signing of the IBA, which was subsequently updated in the first quarter of 2022 and subsequently in the second quarter of 2024.
+Solaris considers that the consent of the Shuar Centres of Warints and Yawi is important for the development of the project.
+However, Solaris is open to dialogue with other Shuar Center which are located out of the direct area of influence even it does not means that its consent be necessary to continue with activities of the project.
 While the IBA represents significant progress for the development of Warintza, continued development at Warintza is largely contingent on the continued support of these local communities.
 Any deterioration in Solaris' relationship with these communities would significantly negatively impact the development of Warintza.

-In addition, despite the positive steps taken to restore the local Shuar communities acceptance of activity at Warintza, opposition to mining activities in Ecuador by a number of non-governmental organizations ("NGOs") and their influence on indigenous groups may ultimately affect permitting, operations, and Solaris' reputation.
+In addition, despite the steps taken to restore the local Shuar communities acceptance of activity at Warintza, opposition to mining activities in Ecuador by a number of non-governmental organizations ("NGOs") and their influence on indigenous groups may ultimately affect permitting, operations, and Solaris' reputation.
 Solaris undertakes various initiatives, involving or for the benefits of local communities, in accordance with its responsible and transparent mining strategies.
 While Solaris is committed to operating in a socially responsible manner, there can be no assurance that its efforts, in this respect, will mitigate any country risk.